htpusa/StabilityCCA/README.md

 # StabilityCCA

-This repository contains MATLAB implementations of two methods: **SCCA-EC**, a sparse canonical correlation analysis method, and **StabilityCCA** which performs stability selection for CCA using SCCA-EC.
+This repository contains MATLAB implementations of two sparse CCA methods, **SCCA-EC** and **PMD-CCA**, and a method for performing stability selection using sparse CCA, **StabilityCCA**.

-The folder `MicrobiomeDataset` contains the results presented in the paper describing StabilityCCA, obtained by applying the methods to the data set published in [5], as well as the scripts used to produce them.
+PMD-CCA is the penalised matrix decomposition approach presented in [1].

-SCCA-EC is based off [1] and [2], and uses a combination of L_1 and L_2 -norm constraints to induce sparsity, and an alternating projected gradient method to find optima.
-The particular feature of SCCA-EC is that by default it calculates regularisation paths: if no sparsity parameters are given, the function returns a sequence of CCA models, each for a pair of sparsity parameter values.
+SCCA-EC combines the L_1 and L_2 -norm constraints from [1] with the alternating projected gradient algorithm from [2].
+Both methods can be used to calculate regularisation paths: if no sparsity parameters are given, the functions return a sequence of CCA models, each for a pair of sparsity parameter values.
 StabilityCCA uses this feature to calculate stability paths (see [3] and [4]): data is subsampled in order to estimate the probability that each variable would be selected by SCCA at a given level of sparsity.

-The main functions for using SCCA-EC and StabilityCCA are `SCCAec` and `stabilityCCA`, respectively.
+The main functions are `SCCA-EC/SCCAec`, `PMD-CCA/PMDCCA` and `stabilityCCA`.

-"Installing" a MATLAB package is easy: just clone this repository and add it to your MATLAB path:
+"Installing" a MATLAB package is easy: just clone this repository and add it and its subfolders to your MATLAB path:

 ```
-addpath('path_to/stabilityCCA')
+addpath(genpath('path_to/stabilityCCA'))
 ```

 ## SCCA-EC